Kahler-Einstein metrics with edge singularities: estimates for second derivatives

 \section{\Holder estimates for second derivatives}

-In the interior of $\MsmD$ one may apply the Evans--Krylov regularity theorem for \MA equations (Theorem~\ref{EvansKrylovThm}) to conclude the existence of an a priori interior $\calC^{2,\gamma}$ estimate for a solution $\vp$ on any ball $B'$ provided one knows a $\calC^0$ estimate for $\vp$ and for $\Delta_\o \vp$.
-This relies crucially on uniform ellipticity of the Laplacian, however, and hence does not apparently hold near $D$.
+In the interior of $\MsmD$ the Evans--Krylov regularity theory for \MA equations (Theorem~\ref{EvansKrylovThm}) may be applied to obtain the a priori interior $\calC^{2,\gamma}$ estimate for a solution $\vp$ on any ball $B'$ depending on $\calC^0$ estimates for $\vp$ and $\Delta_\o \vp$ on a slightly larger ball.
+This depends heavily, of course, on the uniform ellipticity of the Laplacian, and hence does not apply directly for balls arbitrarily close to $D$.